 Sunday in Soho, 7 Rue Saint-Marc, 75002 Paris

-If you’re looking for a spot for your next Sunday brunch in Paris, then you’re in the right place.
+If you’re looking for a spot for your next Sunday brunch in Paris, and wish to reserve in advance, then you’re in the right place.
 After all, there aren’t many places in the French capital where you can reserve your table in advance.

 If you’re looking to particularly splurge out, then you can even opt to order a cocktail such as a mimosa together with your meal.
 You should note that you can also reserve brunch spots for several weeks in advance.